Strata By-Laws

 Liability of Owner

-(7) toilets, sinks, bathtubs and, where located wholly within the strata lot and accessible to the owner, plumbing pipes, fixtures and hoses;
+(e) toilets, toilet wax seal, sinks, bathtubs and, where located wholly within the strata lot and accessible to the owner, plumbing pipes, fixtures and hoses;

-(9) anything introduced into the strata lot by the owner.
+(g) anything introduced into the strata lot by the owner, tenant, occupant or visitor;

 Repair and maintenance of property by strata corporation